 The organizational structure of political parties in India follows a hierarchical pattern, where the top leadership controls decision-making.
 A political party has three levels- national, state, and local.

 At the state level, the party has a state president and a state committee that works with the national leadership to formulate policies and strategies for the state.
-Lastly, the local level has a district president that oversees the party’s activities in the district.
+Lastly, the local level has a district president who oversees the party’s activities in the district.

 Understanding the Internal Structure of Political Parties in India?